 Gerbera daisy plants may wilt if insects are targeting the plant.
 Gerberas can fall victim to leaf miners, caterpillars, and aphids.
 Applying an organic spray such as neem oil, or simply washing away the pests, will cure most infestations.

-Healthy plants will have rich foliage and an abundance of flowers.
-Regularly check your plants for signs of infestation.
-Noticing and dealing with these problems early will help to prevent serious damage to your plants.
+As you grow Gerbera, healthy plants will have rich foliage and an abundance of flowers.
+Regularly check for signs of infestation.
+Noticing and dealing with these problems early will help to prevent serious damage.